Date: 5 June 2018. Diagnosing a Bad

 about ten degrees warmer than the others.
 On careful examination

-that battery had a swollen top.
-Then I removed the cover.
+battery had a swollen top.
+After cooled off, I removed the cover.
 The

 There should be liquid in the battery.
 Good